 Ask if you would use your own productA classic but powerful tip is to simply ask yourself if you would want to purchase your own products.
 If you're not enthusiastic about your problem, your customers won't be either.

-Examine value propositionMost builds what already exists on the market, and that's why they are average.
+Examine value propositionMost new entrepreneurs builds what already exists on the market, and that's why they are average.
 If you want to get to the top, you need to carefully examine how you're going to do things differently and provide real value.

 Tips when building your product